carlosparaciari/LeastSquarePackage/README.md

 C++ projects.
 These dependencies are optional, and this project will compile without them.

-Furthermore, these dependencies can be downloaded and built, or the user can specify directories of previously compiled libraries.
+This package comes with the possibility of downloading several libraries.
+In particular, it is possible to download and build Eigen and Boost, which are needed for the package to work.
 To download and build dependencies, use CMake to configure:

   * BUILD_SUPERBUILD:BOOL=ON

-Then to select any of Eigen, Boost or OpenCV, use CMake to set:
+One can also avoid to download and build these dependencies, in case they are present in the machine yet.
+In that case, set:

-  * BUILD_Eigen:BOOL=ON|OFF
+  * BUILD_SUPERBUILD:BOOL=OFF

-  * BUILD_Boost:BOOL=ON|OFF
+In any case, the following options should be set as follow

-  * BUILD_OpenCV:BOOL=ON|OFF
+  * BUILD_Eigen:BOOL=ON

-So, if BUILD_SUPERBUILD=OFF, then CMake will just try finding locally installed versions rather then downloading them.
+  * BUILD_Boost:BOOL=ON

 To switch between static/dynamic linking, use CMake to set: